Military Battles

 Attack

-The Force will attempt to initiate Battle with the indicated Force, if it can reach it.
+The Force will attempt to initiate Battle with an enemy Force they have surveiled or scouted, using their Movement.
 If victorious, the attacking Force will move into the Province and all non-allied forces will retreat.

 Deploy